gulicheric/FlutterHowTo/README.md

 #### Note

 Errors will pop up, even when you are following all the instructions.
 Don't panic.
 Just copy the error message onto google, and eventually the issues will go away.
+Follow stackoverflow

 If you run flutter doctor in your command line and you see that everything is checked, you are good to go.